 Asana offers tiered pricing plans to accommodate teams of all sizes, while Basecamp uses a flat pricing structure that unlocks all features at two price points.

-As a solopreneur, I appreciate Asana's free Personal plan.
-It covers all my basic task management needs.
-The Starter plan, at $10.99/user/month, adds more features, but the costs can add up quickly as you scale.
-And the Advanced plan, at $24.99/user/month, which is necessary for teams that want a lot of automations and advanced reporting, can get expensive with even a small-ish team.
+As a solopreneur, I appreciate Asana's free Personal plan, which offers a generous set of essential task management features.
+Unfortunately, solo users can't upgrade to a paid Asana plan.
+(The minimum paid plan size is two seats.)
+Asana's Starter plan, at $13.49/user/month, adds more features, but the costs can add up quickly as you scale.
+And the Advanced plan, at $30.49/user/month, which is necessary for teams that want a lot of automations and advanced reporting, can get expensive with even a small-ish team.

 Basecamp's model is more all-or-nothing.
 You get full access to every feature for $15/user/month.
-Then there's the Pro Unlimited Plan, which gives you unlimited users for $299/month.
+Then there's the Pro Unlimited Plan, which gives you unlimited users for $349/month.
 If you have a big team, that could mean a lot of savings.
-For example, a 100-person company would pay $2,500/month for Asana's Advanced plan, but only $299/month for Basecamp Pro Unlimited.
+For example, a 100-person company would pay $3,049/month for Asana's Advanced plan, but only $349/month for Basecamp Pro Unlimited.
+While Basecamp doesn't offer a free plan, you can test either paid plan with a 30-day free trial before committing.

 Basecamp vs. Asana: Which should you use?